brndnmtthws/brndn-io/content/posts/defining-success/index.md

 success, reflected late in life that his most cherished memories were not of career milestones, but of time spent with family and friends.
 Psychiatrist George Vaillant, who directed the study for decades, famously summarized its
 findings: "Happiness is love.
 Full stop."
-This real-life example from a landmark study underscores the enduring importance of relationships over material achievements.
+Hard to improve on that.

 It turns out there's a scientific reason why chasing bigger houses and faster cars often feels unsatisfying.
 Psychologists call it the "hedonic treadmill"[^2][^2b].